jlempen/MateBook-X-Pro-2020-OpenCore/README.md

 ## Recommendations
 I recommend completely erasing the device's SSD by creating a new GPT partition table before attempting to install macOS, as it makes the installation process much easier.
 You may use any Linux live ISO with a partitioning tool such as `GParted` or `KPartition` to erase the SSD.

-`AirportItlwm_Ventura.kext`, `AirportItlwm_Sonoma14.0.kext` and `AirportItlwm_Sonoma14.4.kext` from the [OpenIntelWireless repo](https://github.com/OpenIntelWireless/itlwm) are required to enable the Wifi chip.
-This EFI will dynamically load the appropriate kext for macOS Ventura or Sonoma depending on the running kernel.
+`AirportItlwm-Ventura.kext`, `AirportItlwm-Sonoma140.kext`, `AirportItlwm-Sonoma144.kext` and `AirportItlwm-Sequoia-Tahoe.kext` from the [OpenIntelWireless repo](https://github.com/OpenIntelWireless/itlwm) are drivers required to enable the Wifi chip.
+This EFI will dynamically load the appropriate kext for macOS Ventura, Sonoma, Sequoia or Tahoe depending on the running kernel.
 No need to manually replace the kext file when updating your version of macOS.

+In macOS Sequoia and Tahoe, you'll need to apply root patches with [Laobamac's OCLP-Mod Patcher](https://github.com/laobamac/OCLP-Mod/releases) once the OS is up and running in order to enable the Intel Wifi chip.
+[Head over to the instructions.](https://github.com/jlempen/MateBook-X-Pro-2020-OpenCore/tree/main?tab=readme-ov-file#enabling-the-intel-wireless-card-in-macos-sequoia-and-tahoe).

-As the Intel Wifi chip does not yet work with `AirportItlwm.kext` in macOS Sequoia, you'll need to use `Itlwm.kext` and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to a Wifi network.
-You'll find the latest stable `HeliPort.dmg` in the [Tools folder](https://github.com/jlempen/MateBook-X-Pro-2020-OpenCore/blob/main/Tools/HeliPort_v1.5.dmg) of this repo.
-This EFI will dynamically load `Itlwm.kext` instead of `AirportItlwm.kext` when you boot into macOS Sequoia.
+the `Itlwm.kext` driver and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) are included but disabled in this EFI for those who prefer to connect to their Wifi network this way.
+You'll find the latest stable `HeliPort.dmg` in the [Tools folder](https://github.com/jlempen/MateBook-X-Pro-2020-OpenCore/blob/main/Tools/HeliPort.dmg) of this repo.

 Windows and Linux should be detected automagically by the OpenCore boot loader even when installed after macOS.